iPad 8 LTE Battery Replacement

 Step 31

-- Do the same thing you just did, but now tackle the top-left corner of the LCD.
+- Do the same thing you just did, but this time tackle the top-left corner of the LCD.
 You got this!

 Step 32

-- Flip the LCD over like you're turning a page in a book—lift near the camera and carefully fold it over toward the home button side of the frame.
+- Flip the LCD like turning a page in a book, lifting near the camera and swinging it over to the home button end of the frame.

-- Place the LCD on a clean, soft, lint-free surface to give yourself some room to access those display cables.
+- Lay the LCD on a clean, soft, lint-free surface to make those display cables easy to access.

 Tools Used